romancin/rutorrent-docker/README.md

 - `sh -c "echo -n 'admin:' > /config/nginx/.htpasswd"`
 - `sh -c "openssl passwd -apr1 >> /config/nginx/.htpasswd"`

+**IMPORTANT**
+- Since v1.0.0 version, rtorrent.rc file has changed completely, so rename it before starting with the new image the first time.
+After first run, add the changes you need to this config file.
+It is on <YOUR_MAPPED_FOLDER>/rtorrent directory.
+- Since v2.0.0 version, config.php of rutorrent has added new utilities, so rename it before starting with the new image the first time.
+After first run, add the changes you need to this config file.
+It is on <YOUR_MAPPED_FOLDER>/rutorrent/settings directory.
 ## Sample run command

 For rtorrent 0.9.7 version: